healthnoteinc/policies/07-systems_access_policy.md

 6. Users may not misrepresent, obscure, suppress, or replace another user's identity in transmitted or stored messages.
 7. All workstation hard drives are encrypted using FileVault 2.0, Windows Bitlocker, or equivalent.
 8. All workstations have firewalls enabled to prevent unauthorized access unless explicitly granted.
-9. All workstations are to have the following messages added to the lock screen and login screen: *This computer is owned by Health Note Health, Inc. By logging in, unlocking, and/or using this computer you acknowledge you have seen, and follow, these policies (https://policy.Health Note.com) and have completed this training (https://training.Health Note.com/).
-Please contact us if you have problems with this - privacy@Health Note.com.*
+9. All workstations are to have the following messages added to the lock screen and login screen: *This computer is owned by Health Note Health, Inc. By logging in, unlocking, and/or using this computer you acknowledge you have seen, and follow, these policies (https://policy.Health Note.com) and have completed this training (https://training.HealthNote.com/).
+Please contact us if you have problems with this - privacy@HealthNote.com.*
 10. All workstations are set to automatically update for Windows Updates or MacOS updates.
 11. All workstations have virus protection software installed, configured, and enabled.